Street Fighter movie release date speculation, cast, plot, and everything else we know about the upcoming video game movie

 Street Fighter movie cast

 Everyone knows that Street Fighter has some of the most iconic characters in video game history, so obviously, the Street Fighter movie's cast list has to be stacked.
-And, stacked it is with a handful of A-listers now on board.
+And, stacked it is with a handful of A-listers now on board, all of whom's involvement was unveiled via a first look back in early September 2025.

-Jason Momoa and Curtis "50 Cent" Jackson are some of the big names attached to the flick.
-Some names have fans more excited than others.
+Jason Momoa and Curtis "50 Cent" Jackson are some of the big names attached to the flick, while some others have fans chatting for different reasons.
 The casting of Andrew Schulz as the Hong Kong-born Dan Hibiki has definitely raised a few eyebrows in the Fighter community.
 It'll be interesting to see how the inclusion of some personalities that don't match the original characters' backgrounds affects the story of the film as well as its reception, for sure.
 But for a full breakdown, we've listed every actor signed onto the movie below so far.

 Here is the complete Street Fighter movie cast list: